osrmt/osrmt/README.md

 Follow 'Create and Install new database' and 'Import database contents' sections steps in [Installation manual](about:blank) Make sure to update connection.xml from corresponding connection.<DBMS>.xml

 ## Documentation
-You can find more information by the following links:
 - [Installation manual](about:blank)
 - [Development manual](about:blank)
 - [User manual](about:blank)